Did I meet English Language requirements for the Faculty of Mathematics?

 You will be attending classes at two-separate campuses, as this program is coordinated through both the Faculty of Mathematics and the nearby Conestoga College's Waterloo campus.

 Your MATH course is held at the University of Waterloo, each Monday, Wednesday and Friday mornings from 8:30 to 9:20 am in the Mathematics & Computer Building (MC), that may include a tutorial (if applicable).

-You will receive your timetable for the English Language courses on the first day of classes at Conestoga College.
-The English language time-slots will not show on our Quest system, along with your UWaterloo MATH course.
+You will pickup your timetable for the English Language courses on the first day of classes at Conestoga College.
+These English language time-slots will not show on our Quest system, along with your UWaterloo MATH course.